anoshenko/rui/README.md

 These functions get/set the value of the child View

+### Tracking property changes

+You can set a function to track the change of absolutely any View property (there are no exceptions).
+To set up a change listener, the View interface contains a function:

+	SetChangeListener(tag string, listener func(View, string))

+where the first parameter is the name of the tracked property, and the second is the function that will be called every time the property value changes.

+For example

+	view.SetChangeListener(rui.BackgroundColor, listener func(view View, tag string) {
+		// The background color changed
+	})

 ### Events

 When interacting with the application, various events arise: clicks, resizing, changing input data, etc.